 The Buckle brothers, Billy and Tom, are in big trouble.
 Tom's infallible eye for slow horses has drained away all of Billy's savings and he has borrowed from loan shark Pizza Face Petrillo, who now wants his money back or else!
 Involve a stuffy young lawyer, a hard drinking, man hungry housekeeper and a trio of beautiful young women, and you have the recipe for a laugh packed farce of twists, turns, puns and pratfalls as Tom strives mightily to compensate for Billy's "habitual" errors.

 For Rhoda Greenleaf gardening is all and the presidency of the local garden club her highest goal.
 But standing in her way is the incumbent, Lillybelle, who peppers her speech with French phrases and is a general pain in the neck.
 How to oust Lillybelle and install herself as president becomes Rhoda's obsession—with husband, children and home all pushed aside as she pursues her own quest.
 As it has been agreed to have the presidency of the garden club go to whomever wins a first prize in the Flower Show, Rhoda appears to be a shoo-in.
 But then, as fate would have it, complications arise when Rhoda's plant apparently dies.
 Laughs abound as the plant miraculously comes back to life and Lillybelle cries foul.
-The "plant" gives Lillybelle a few choice words; and as the play ends, the "girls" of the garden club are happily joined in a triumphant, stirring rendition of the Garden Club song.

 Con man Harold Hill travels to the small town of River City, Iowa to earn his fortune.
 He decides to convince the town that they need a boys' band and then plans to run away once the boys have paid for instruments and uniforms.
 He even claims to be a professor of music.
 His scheme is moving along perfectly until Harold falls in love with the town piano teacher, Marian.
 Even though she knows that he's a con man, she still loves him for the hope that he brought to the town.
 Harold, on the other hand, inspired by Marian's goodness, reveals his secrets to the town and becomes an honest man.